 The election, therefore, only left Maldives and Thailand to compete.

 Maldives, a relatively young democracy, has only just emerged from a history of military coups and held its first democratic election in 2008.
 The country was ruled by Maumoon Gayoom, who denied free and fair elections, for 20 years.
-Being a small
+Being a

-country, the Maldives lacked the political leverage required to convince member states of their leadership.
+small country, the Maldives lacked the political leverage required to convince member states of their leadership.

-ICANN'S top legal official told its board of directors that the panel will likely approve the sponsored top-level domain when it is put
+ICANN'S top legal official told its board of directors that the panel will likely approve the sponsored top-level domain when it is put up for vote.

 ICANN general counsel John Jeffrey told the board it will likely vote to approve .XXX subject to due diligence on ICM Registry's financial and technical capabilities.